 Does Gardening Count as Exercise?

-Going out into your garden and moving some plants around isn't going to give you a solid workout.
-When we say gardening counts as exercise, we mean the full lot; digging, mowing the lawn, lifting and moving heavy pots and so on.
-Anything that makes you work up a sweat.
+Going out into your garden and moving some plants around isn’t going to give you a solid workout.
+When we say gardening counts as exercise, we mean the full lot; digging, mowing the lawn, lifting and moving heavy pots, etc. Anything that makes you work up a sweat.

 - Shovelling snow: 400-600 calories per hour